DolphyWind/DolphyWind/README.md

 ### **Some Facts About Me**

-- I always had an interest about computers because they were like magic to me.
-I started programming in 2016 in BILSEM (Beşiktaş Bilim ve Sanat Merkezi).
+- I have been interested in computers since I was a kid because they were like magic to me.
+I started coding in 2016 in BILSEM (Beşiktaş Bilim ve Sanat Merkezi).
 Since then, my passion for computers increased tremendously.

 - I love Linux!
 I use Arch Linux with KDE daily but I've also tried some other Linux distrubitons in Virtual Machines (like Fedora, Gentoo, Void etc).
 I love customizing my OS.